-Don’t feel guilty about chilling out with a nice cold brew as you may be getting more nutrients than you think!
-In fact, there are many health benefits of drinking beer every day!!!
+Don’t feel guilty about chilling out with a nice cold brew; you may be getting more nutrients than you think!
+There are many health benefits of drinking beer every day!!!

 What happens to our bodies when we drink a beer every day?